apache/incubator-devlake-website/docs/Metrics/CFR.md

 ## Why is it important?

 Unlike Deployment Frequency and Lead Time for Changes that measure the throughput, Change Failure Rate measures the stability and quality of software delivery.
-A low CFR reflects a bad end-user experience as the production failure is relatively high.
+A high CFR reflects a bad end-user experience as the production failure is relatively high.

 ## Which dashboard(s) does it exist in